Overview of the All College Thesis

 The sooner you start thinking about your thesis the better off you’ll be.
 We encourage you to start thinking about potential topics as early as your sophomore year.
 You’ll also need to be developing relationships with professors who are possible advisors for your project.
 Even if you are only mulling over the possibility of writing a thesis, start talking to your professors now.
 They can guide you to the relevant literature, help you focus on a topic, and provide general advice about what writing a thesis in your discipline will entail.

 In your junior year, you need to sign up for COLG 396: All College Thesis Proposal for 0-1 credits.
-This class meets just twice during the semester (at the beginning and at the end).
+This class meets just once, around the beginning of the semester.
 The rest of the time you will be working under the supervision of a faculty member on developing your thesis proposal.
 Details about what should be included in the Thesis Proposal can be found here.
-All three members of your faculty committee should read the final draft of your proposal and give their approval.
+Your faculty readers should read the final draft of your proposal and give their approval.

 In rare circumstances, students can take COLG 396 in the fall of their senior year, but the normal course of action is to take it during the junior year.